-Once you have successfully completed the AAT Professional Diploma in Accounting you can go on to study chartered accountancy.
-This is an extremely popular route - a third of all AAT students go on to chartered studies.
+Once you've successfully completed the AAT Professional Diploma in Accounting you can go on to study chartered accountancy.
+This is an extremely popular route: a third of all AAT students go on to chartered studies.

 Chartered status supports a wide range of managerial finance roles across every sector.

 The AAT fast track route to chartered status

 All of the UK's chartered accountancy bodies offer AAT full members (MAAT) and fellow members (FMAAT) generous exemptions and a fast track route to chartered status.
 This fast track allows non-graduates to achieve chartered status more quickly than by following the university path.

 Find out more about chartered exemptions via the links below:

 - CIPFA Chartered Institute of Public and Finance Accountancy

 - ICAEW Institute of Chartered Accountants in England and Wales

 Why become a chartered accountant?